jcheng328/jcheng328/README.md

 ## Hi!
 My name is Jiahui Cheng (程家辉).

+- 🔭 I’m currently in Georgia Tech on my final year.
+- 👯 I’m looking to collaborate on PDE Identification.
+- 🤔 I’m looking for more collaborations.
+- 📫 How to reach me: jcheng328@gatech.edu

-Some fantastic repos highly recommended here,
+Some great repos highly recommended here, especially for the undergraduate and graduate students.
  - [Matlab engineer](https://undocumentedmatlab.com/)
  - [Writing preparation](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).
 This is useful for some written description submission, for example, for oral exam.
 <!--